Labs & Tutorials

 • Approach student advisors or departmental administrators/assistants

-Should I attend only my registered lab section?
+Should I attend only my registered lab or tutorial/discussion section?

-What if my first lab/tutorial date occurs before the first lecture?
+What if my first lab or tutorial/discussion date occurs before the first lecture?

 For most of our winter session courses, labs and tutorials do not occur before the first lecture, or during the first week of classes.
 However, CPSC 110 and 210 labs begin during the first week of classes and they may begin before your first lecture.
 Also, many summer session courses may have labs during the first week (because the summer terms are so short).
 Check with your instructor if you are not sure.